No-Knead Caprese Pizza (1 bowl recipe!)

 This post may contain affiliate links.
 Please read my disclosure policy for more details.

-This easy, crazy delicious Caprese pizza is a dream for any pizza lover: crusty bottom and amazing flavors from fresh tomatoes, creamy mozzarella, basil, and flavor-packed extra virgin olive oil.
-No unhealthy processed ingredients, only good stuff!
+This crazy, delicious Caprese pizza is a dream for any pizza lover.
+It has a crusty bottom and amazing flavors from fresh tomatoes, creamy mozzarella, basil, and flavor-packed extra virgin olive oil.

 This Caprese pizza proves that less is more when it comes to good pizza.
-And if you love pizza and focaccia as much as I do (I’m still an Italian girl after all!), you’ll love also the simplicity of this crunchy pizza with peppers and fresh tomato pizza.
+And if you love pizza and focaccia as much as I do (I’m still an Italian girl, after all!), you’ll also love the simplicity of this crunchy pizza with peppers and fresh tomato pizza.

 Ready for the best pizza night?